raisingthefloor/morphic-api-server/README.md

 ## Docker

+**Running under docker for development isn't required, the above command is enough**

 To run the services MorphicServer depends on, you can invoke a docker stack:
 ````
 $ docker swarm init  # only needs to be called once per computer